fredizzimo/opencode-synthetic-plexus/README.md

 1. On OpenCode startup, the plugin loads configuration from global and project config files
 2. It fetches available models from the Synthetic API
+3. It updates OpenCode's in-memory configuration with Synthetic API as the provider URL directly
-3. If `plexusAdminKey` is set:
+4. If `plexusAdminKey` is set:
    - It syncs those models to Plexus, creating/updating providers and aliases
    - It updates OpenCode's in-memory configuration with Plexus as the provider URL
-4. If `plexusAdminKey` is not set (default):
-   - It updates OpenCode's in-memory configuration with Synthetic API as the provider URL directly

 ## Connecting the Provider in OpenCode

-After configuring the plugin, you need to connect the provider in OpenCode:
+After configuring the plugin, connect the provider in OpenCode:

 1. Run `opencode provider login`
 2. Scroll down and select `other`
 3. Type the provider name (e.g., `synthetic` or `synthetic-plexus` depending on your config)
-4. Enter the API key (see below for how to obtain it)
+4. Enter the API key:

-### Getting an API Key

-#### Without Plexus (Direct Synthetic API)

-Use your Synthetic API key directly.
-This is the same key configured in `syntheticApiKey` in your plugin config.
+   - **Direct Synthetic**: Use the same Synthetic API key from your config

-#### With Plexus

-Plexus requires API keys for authentication.
-Configure keys through the Admin UI:

-1. Open the Plexus dashboard (default: `http://localhost:4000`)
-2. Navigate to the **Keys** section
-3. Add a new key with a secret (e.g., `sk-plexus-my-key`)

-Use the `secret` value as the API key when connecting the provider in OpenCode.
+   - **Plexus**: Create an API key through the Plexus dashboard (Keys section) and use its secret

 ## Publishing